genuinetools/ghb0t/README.md

 [![Travis CI](https://travis-ci.org/jfrazelle/ghb0t.svg?branch=master)](https://travis-ci.org/jfrazelle/ghb0t)

-A GitHub Bot to automatically delete your fork's branches after a pull request has been merged.
+A GitHub Bot to automatically delete your forks branches after a pull request has been merged.

 > **NOTE:** This will **never** delete a branch named "master" AND will **never** delete a branch that is not owned by the current authenticated user.
+If the pull request is closed _without_ merging, it will **not** delete it.

 ## Usage